yonasBSD/forgejo/CONTRIBUTING/WORKFLOW.md

 ## Feature branches

-All *Feature branches* are based on the {vX.Y/,}forgejo-development branch which provides and other development tools and documenation.
+All *Feature branches* are based on the {vX.Y/,}forgejo-development branch which provides and other development tools and documentation.

-The \*forgejo-development branch is based on the {vX.Y/,}forgejo-ci branch which provides the Woodpecker CI configuration.
+The `forgejo-development` branch is based on the {vX.Y/,}forgejo-ci branch which provides the Woodpecker CI configuration.

 The purpose of each *Feature branch* is documented below: